Chris Daughtry: Daughtry

 For the week of June 10, 2006, Chris Daughtry's cover of "Wanted Dead or Alive" charted at number 43 on the Billboard Hot 100, being named the Hot Shot Debut of the week.
 On July 10, 2006, it was announced that Daughtry had signed with 19 Entertainment and RCA Records and began working on an album that was to be released in November.
 It was also announced that, like season 4 rocker Constantine Maroulis, he would be forming his own band.
 His band was formed under the name Daughtry, after the singer's last name.
 The band currently consists of Chris Daughtry, guitarists Josh Steely and Brian Craddock (the latter replaced former guitarist Jeremy Brady in 2007), bassist Andy Waldeck replacing Josh Paul at the end of 2012 (formerly of Suicidal Tendencies), and drummer Robin Diaz (who replaced former drummer Joey Barnes in 2010).
 In 2012, Elvio Fernandes joined Daughtry playing keyboard and singing backup vocals.
 Daughtry's debut album was released on November 21, 2006.
 Chris Daughtry reportedly told US Weekly that the band's album "would not be... pop."
 The first single off Daughtry, "It's Not Over", was released November 21, 2006.
 The album reached number one in Billboard Charts with his debut album.
-He joins Carrie Underwood, Kelly Clarkson, Clay Aiken, Scotty McCreery, and Ruben Studdard as the only contestants to reach number one in Billboard 200.
+He joins Kelly Clarkson and Scotty McCreery as the only contestants to reach number one in Billboard 200.
 The album featured Velvet Revolver and former Guns N' Roses guitarist Slash, who performed the guitar solo on the eventual single "What I Want".

 Beginning on March 14, 2007, on every episode of American Idols sixth season's results show, Daughtry's song "Home" was played every time a participant was knocked out of the competition, as each of the losing contestants was asked to look at their own journeys.
 Additionally, on the final competition on May 22, 2007, Daughtry performed the song live at the end of the show.
 It also became the song for the eliminating home team for the 2007 NBA Playoffs.
 In March, Daughtry performed during the Final Four round of the 2007 NCAA Men's Division I Basketball Tournament.
 On May 27, 2007, Daughtry performed at the 2007 Indianapolis 500.

 On September 19, 2007, on ABC, Viva Las Vegas premiered, which was a tribute to Elvis Presley's career in Las Vegas.
-Daughtry performed an acoustic version of "Suspicious Minds".
+The band performed an acoustic version of "Suspicious Minds".
 On November 18, 2007, the band was the winner of multiple awards at the "2007 American Music Awards" (ABC Television).
 The winning categories were: 1) Pop or Rock: Favorite Album – Daughtry; 2) Adult Contemporary Music: Favorite Artist; 3) Favorite Breakthrough Artist.
 On December 6, 2007, the band was nominated for four 50th Annual Grammy Awards: Best Rock Album for Daughtry, Best Rock Song for "It's Not Over", Best Pop Performance by a Duo or Group With Vocal for "Home", and Best Rock Performance by a Duo or Group with Vocals for "It's Not Over".